unscientifi/Sun_A_Portfolio/readme.md

-This is an interactive poster about Western University's admission requirements and graduation rates
+This is Ryan Sun's portfolio site